consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 per request per service, which is how you can tell at a glance where in your entire system the badness is coming from.

-**Charity Majors:** And because you have these wide events, you could correlate a \[ 00:20:07\] ton of information.
+**Charity:** And because you have these wide events, you could correlate a [ 00:20:07] ton of information.
 You can go, "Oh, all of these errors have these 20 different variables in common," or stuff like that.
 Which is materially different from what you did with metrics, because if you wanted to be able to ask those questions, you had to predict them in advance.
 You had to go, "Ah, maybe someday we will get a bunch of errors that are coming from this iOS